dashayushman/dashayushman.github.io/_posts/2017-08-19-neural-language-model.md

     Max Sentence Length: 65

 **Notice** that we did not lowercase the [Named Entities(NEs)](https://en.wikipedia.org/wiki/Named-entity_recognition).
 This is totally your choice.
-It part of a normalization step and I believe it is a good idea to let the model learn the Named Entities in the corpus.
+Its part of a normalization step and I believe it is a good idea to let the model learn the Named Entities in the corpus.
 But do not blindly consider any library for NEs.
 I chose Spacy as it is very simple to use, fast and efficient.
 Note that I am using the [**en_core_web_sm**](https://spacy.io/docs/usage/models) model of Spacy, which is very small and good enough for this tutorial.
 You would probably want to choose your own NE recognizer.

-Other Normalization steps include [stemming and lemmatization](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) which I will not implement because **(1)** I want my Language Model to learn the various forms of a word and their occurances by itself; **(2)** In a real world scenario you will train your Model with a huge corpus with Millions of text lines, and you can assume that the corpus covers the most commonly used terms in Language.
+Other Normalization steps include [stemming and lemmatization](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) which I will not implement because **(1)** I want my Language Model to learn the various forms of a word and their occurrences by itself; **(2)** In a real world scenario you will train your Model with a huge corpus with Millions of text lines, and you can assume that the corpus covers the most commonly used terms in Language.
 Hence, no extra normalization is required.

 ### **6.2.1 SEQUENCE_BEGIN and SEQUENCE_END**
 Along with the naturally occurring terms in the corpus, we will add two new terms called the *SEQUENCE_BEGIN* and **SEQUENCE_END** term.
 These terms mark the beginning and end of a sentence.
 We do this because we want our model to learn word occurring at the beginning and at the end of sentences.
 Note that we are dependent on Spacy's Tokenization algorithm here.
 You are free to explore other tokenizers and use whichever you find is best.

 ## **6.3 Create a Vocabulary**
 After we have minimally preprocessed the corpus and extracted sequence of terms from it, we will create a vocabulary for our Language Model.
-This means that we will create two python dictionaries,
+This means that we will create two Python dictionaries,
-1. **Word2Idx** : This dictionary has all the unique words(terms) as keys with a corresponding unique ID as values
+1. **Word2Idx**: This dictionary has all the unique words(terms) as keys with a corresponding unique ID as values
-2. **Idx2Word** : This is the reverse of Word2Idx.
+2. **Idx2Word**: This is the reverse of Word2Idx.
 It has the unique IDs as keys and their corresponding words(terms) as values

 ```python